Last Updated: December 4, 2021

 If you don't have anyone in your community organization with a marketing background, turn to a local university for an intern for a semester.
 Better yet, manage an intern every semester for the university's benefit and yours.
 Marketing people will generate plenty of ideas to help attract positive neighborhood publicity.

-Enlist your young people, beginning with middle school, to help you.
+Enlist your own young people, beginning with middle school, to help you.
 They have the patience to hang out on the Internet for hours on end to blog and tweet about your neighborhood, where it is, what's happening right this minute, why it's important, how cool it is, who they saw there, and all that stuff.
 With younger children, you definitely need a monitor before some post goes lives, but you can work out a system in which they email an officer the proposed post.
 The officer then can be the one who actually makes the post, or alternatively, approves the post.

 That's really the way to stir up talk in your town, for free.
-You need buzz, and young people will create it for you in a way that paid advertising rarely does.
+You need buzz, and young people will create neighborhood publicity for you in a way that paid advertising rarely does.

 Keep in mind that often today, photos and video